Kitchen Organization With OXO POP

 - When filled, the containers are weighty and do not have carry handles.

 Airtight, Dry Storage

-It may be that OXO had an uphill battle for acceptance, but gathered a loyal enough following over the years that they are still granted sizable product space at a popular US home goods store.
-Around fifteen years ago, the OXO company launched an addition to the Good Grips product line-up of easy-open, silicone sealed containers.
+It may be that OXO had an uphill battle for acceptance, but they gathered a loyal enough following over the years that they are still granted sizable product space at a popular US home goods store.
+Around 15 years ago, the OXO company launched an addition to the Good Grips product line-up of easy-open, silicone sealed containers.
 They claim to have innovated easy-to-use, air-tight lids for their line of square storage containers.
-They were slick, rounded corner, clear plastic bins, with a starkly white lid and modern silhouette with a slight flare towards the space the lid dropped onto the base.
-They sized these containers in fractional quart size increments.
+They were slick, round cornered, clear plastic bins, with a starkly white lid and modern silhouette with a slight flare towards the space where the lid dropped onto the base.
+They sized these containers in fractional quart-sized increments.

 The OXO POP product label suggests a 4 quart, 6" square container as ideal for five pound bags of flour and sugar.

 Results for the Sugar and Flour

 The OXO recommendation of a four quart container for five pounds of flour was correct.
 Its lighter density requires the larger size.
 However, for granulated sugar, the rectangular 2.5 quart (2.3 liter) size works and will save some counter top space without unused container volume.
 The price difference between the two sizes was around $2.00-$3.00.